Updated 2017 Season

 6.03 YBL Baseballs

 The home team is required to have a supply of officially approved baseballs necessary to complete all their games in that season.
 The league will approve the brand of baseballs to be used annually and have a name or logo stamped on each ball.
-In the event a team’s stock of YBL stamped balls is depleted and there is no more YBL surplus, the team may substitute an approved ball of the same brand.
+In the event a team’s stock of YBL stamped balls is depleted a team (and can no longer obtain more from YBL surplus) may substitute using the same brand of approved ball without the stamp.
+All baseballs are to be rubbed up by the home team prior to the game.

-(Note: In 2016, Diamond D1Pro is the approved balls for all league sanctioned games.)
+(NOTE: In 2017 Diamond D1Pro is the approved balls for all league sanctioned games.)

 The home team must supply MLB sized bases for play (15”x15”x3”).
-Teams are encouraged to own both anchored bases and throw-down bases as fields will vary in the Greater Boston area.
+Teams should own both anchored bases and heavy throw-down bases as fields will vary in the Greater Boston area

 6.05 Line-up Card Guidelines

-- Players can be added to the cards as the game continues by notifying the home plate umpire and the opposing coach.
-Once the game has become official no one else can be added to the card for the purposes of attendance/eligibility
+- Players can be added to the card as the game continues by notifying the home plate umpire and the opposing coach.
+Players can be added up to the end of the fifth inning after which no one else can be added to the card for the purposes of attendance/eligibility.

-- Teams are advised to keep their line-up copy as well as their scorebooks as the league will use the line-up cards to determine players’ eligibility status for playoff participation.
-Both may be needed to challenge the accuracy of the league’s count.
-If a team cannot support a claim with documented evidence it will be denied.
+- Both teams are advised to keep their line-up copy (as well as their scorebooks) as they may be needed in case of a challenge to the accuracy of the league’s playoff eligibility count.
+If a team cannot support a claim with documented evidence, it will be denied.

-- Teams will be given 20 copies of the line-up card before the beginning of the season.
-The home team is required to provide a line-up card for each home game.
-Visiting teams should bring a few extra copies to games in the event the home team is unable to provide one.
+- Visiting teams should bring a few extra copies to games in the event the home team is unable to provide one.

 - The line-up cards should not be completed until the team has finalized its lineup.
 The cards should not be used as scratch paper, as extra copies may be needed later for rainouts, canceled games or if the home team is not able to provide one.